-Students should be aware that, whatever the structure of an examination in the subject, its total length is usually between 3 and 4 hours.
+Students should be aware that, whatever the structure of an examination in the subject, its total length is usually 3 hours.

 Evaluation criteria will depend upon the structure of the examination determined for each particular case.
 Said criteria will therefore be defined when official notice is given of the sitting.
 Nevertheless, the following can be stated as guidance: